ldallap/ldallap.github.io/_pages/publications.md

 ---

 You can also find my articles on [Google Scholar](https://scholar.google.com/citations?user=B_somIgAAAAJ&hl=en).
-For any request or further information contact me at *leonardodallaporta at gmail*.
+For any request or further information contact me at *leonardodallaporta at gmaildotcom*.

 Publications
 =====